Restful Routing: An Overview

 It all starts with the good ‘ol config/routes.rb file.
 In here is where all the nice little routes live, from map.root all the way down to the map.connect ‘:controller/service.wsdl’, :action => ‘wsdl’ that many people still leave in their routes file, thinking that if they remove it the entire world would collapse upon itself into one small quantum singularity.
 In here you’d place something similar to:

-map.resources :forums, :hasmany => :topics
+map.resources :forums, :has_many => :topics

-map.resources :topics, :hasmany => :posts
+map.resources :topics, :has_many => :posts

 map.resources :posts